How Is Workers Comp Calculated?

 Classification codes are also pivotal.
 These codes are assigned based on the type of work your employees do.

-See also How Does Workers Comp Work?
+Related post: How Does Workers Comp Work?

 Riskier jobs might attract higher rates because, let’s face it, a construction worker faces more daily risks than an office clerk.
 These codes ensure that the premium reflects the actual risk of on-the-job injuries or illnesses.